thouartthat/iamthatiam/content/iamthatiam.org/Unite People with Technology.md

 [[Great Global Graph]]

-### Value Based Economy
+### Echange Value
-A value based economy functions by exchanging value, instead of measure of value.
-As people [[Do Inner work and share]], they will begin to know what their true desires are, and be able to answer the questions: What do I wish to give?, and What do I wish to receive?
+Rather than participating in an economy using fiat currency, we can directly exchange value, instead of a one-dimensional measure of value.
+As people [[Do Inner work and share]], they will begin to know what their true desires are, and be able to answer the questions: what do I wish to give?, and what do I wish to receive?

+There may may always be the need to measure value, as we do know with money, and as we evolve, our techniques of measuring tokens of value will evolve to match our way of interacting.

 See: